-Initiatives to grow the budget in fiscal year 2020 will continue to be pursued, e.g.:
+Initiatives to grow the budget in fiscal year 2021 will continue to be pursued, e.g.:

-- Assumption of administration of the Farmington Metropolitan Planning Organization (FMPO) under subcontract with the City of Farmington under its contract with the State of New Mexico utilizing Federal Highway Administration funding; this new program commenced October 1, 2018. - The Council has been involved in community meetings and planning efforts with respect to workforce development in McKinley County and has been recommended for a leadership role and funding from the US Economic Development Administration (EDA), State funds, and/or W.K.
-Kellogg Foundation in the coming years. - Contracts with local governments for legislative appropriations and planning grants under the Community Development Block Grant program administered by the State Department of Finance and Administration (DFA) under annual funding from the U.S. Department of Housing and Urban Development; - Specialized and supplemental technical assistance to local governments and other public entities in the field of planning, organizational development and funding; - Continued research into funding opportunities for the Council; - Continued management of short-term grants and contracts, which can serve as an implementation avenue for various initiatives while at the same time diversifying funding into the Council and building short and long-term reserves.
+- The Council is requesting guidance from the Board and its Executive Committee on strategies and direction on adding services, adding members, or both. - The Council has been involved in community meetings and planning efforts with respect to workforce development in McKinley County and has been recommended for a leadership role and funding from the U.S. Economic Development Administration (EDA), State funds, and/or W.K.
+Kellogg Foundation in the coming years. - Contracts with local governments for legislative appropriations and planning grants under the Community Development Block Grant program administered by the State Department of Finance and Administration (DFA) under annual funding from the U.S. Department of Housing and Urban Development. - Specialized and supplemental technical assistance to local governments and other public entities in the field of planning, organizational development and funding. - Continued research into funding opportunities for the Council.

+• Continued management of short-term grants and contracts, which can serve as an implementation avenue for various initiatives while at the same time diversifying funding into the Council and building short and long-term reserves.